feauazmu/RepAllcotetal/README.md

-# Course project template

-This is a template for course projects.
-We use [GitHub Classroom](https://classroom.github.com) to administrate our student projects and so you need to sign up for a [GitHub Account](http://github.com).

 ## Project overview

 Please ensure that a brief description of your project is included in the [README.md](https://github.com/HumanCapitalAnalysis/template-course-project/blob/master/README.md), which provides a proper citation of your baseline article.
 Also, please set up the following badges that allow to easily access your project notebook.